bm4wpw24cf-alt/Beyond-TULIP/docs/PROJECT_SPECIFICATION.md

 As the project grows, this specification should evolve while preserving the project's core mission, structure, and long-term vision.

 Supporting documents within the Engineering Handbook provide detailed standards for specific areas of the project and should remain consistent with this specification.

+## Design Philosophy

+The Beyond TULIP design system is built around simplicity, clarity, readability, and consistency.

+The visual design should always support the content rather than compete with it.

+Every design decision should help readers focus on studying Scripture and theology without unnecessary visual distractions.

+The design should remain timeless, professional, accessible, and easy to maintain.